Ironing the wash/laundry before electric irons and steam irons

 My mother protected the table with an old blanket folded into several layers with an old sheet on top, kept specially for ironing.

 As the whole of the iron got heated, not just the bottom surface, it had to be placed where it couldn't cause burning while the clothes etc were being positioned.
-My mother always used a bar of Sunlight soap which she placed the iron on.
+My mother always used a bar of household soap which she placed the iron on.
 The soap apparently made the iron glide more easily while also keeping the intense heat of the iron off the old sheet.

 Wooden handles did not get hot so quickly, but a cloth was still useful to wipe away any soot that found its way onto the iron from the burning coals.